 This module asks you where you would like to sell.

-As you can see, several partner platforms are available for you to choose from.
+As you can see, several partner platforms are available for you to choose from (under Sync a Partner Platform).
 These are easy enough, seeing as how all you have to do is click on those buttons and follow the steps shown on your screen.
 We won’t go through all of that, since each of the platforms are completely different.

 Instead, we’ll walk you through how to configure your site manually and import products without a one-click setup.